Skip to main content

 Open

 OMB told us in March 2022 that, as part of the implementation of the Infrastructure Investment and Jobs Act, it is working with agencies to identify lessons learned about the places work is performed for financial assistance awards.
-However, in December 2022 OMB told us that they consider this recommendation closed because they believe they have met the intent of the recommendation.
-We continue to believe that providing specific examples of how agencies should approach challenging situations when reporting on this data element for financial assistance awards would provide further clarity and improve the quality of this data element.
+However, in December 2022, OMB told us that it considers this recommendation closed because it believes it has met the intent of the recommendation.
+In March 2024, OMB told us that it does not plan to take any further action.
+However, we continue to believe that providing specific examples of how agencies should approach challenging situations when reporting on this data element for financial assistance awards would provide additional clarity and help to improve data quality.

 Department of the Treasury